xrrocha/dssg/README.md

 ## Simple Configuration

-Out of the box, `dssg` supports the following formats:
+Out of the box, without any configuration, `dssg` supports the following formats:

 | Format | Install with |
 | ------ | --------------------- |